Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Beaumaris is among the top percentile nationally.
-The median assessed income is $63,812 while the average income stands at $113,793.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that income in Beaumaris is among the top percentile nationally.
+The median assessed income is $63,812 and the average income stands at $113,793.
 This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $69,076 (median) and $123,181 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes all rank highly in Beaumaris, between the 82nd and 93rd percentiles nationally.
-Income brackets indicate that the $4000+ earnings band captures 33.8% of the community (5,016 individuals), contrasting with the region where the $1,500 - 2,999 bracket leads at 32.8%.
+Based on Wage Price Index growth of 8.25% since financial year ending June 2023, current estimates would be approximately $69,076 (median) and $123,181 (average) as of September 2025.
+From the 2021 Census, household incomes rank highly in Beaumaris, between the 82nd and 93rd percentiles nationally.
+Income brackets indicate that 33.8% of individuals earn over $4,000 weekly.
 Higher earners represent a substantial presence with 45.7% exceeding $3,000 weekly.
-After housing costs, residents retain 87.1% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.
+After housing costs, residents retain 87.1% of income.
+The area's SEIFA income ranking places it in the 10th decile nationally.

 Frequently Asked Questions - Income